 The faculty consider the Statement of Purpose to be one of the most important parts of the application.
 The statement should describe your preparation, academic interests and professional goals.
 The most useful Statements are idea-driven: they present your intellectual portrait, an account of the issues you now find engaging, and of the character of study you envision for yourself in graduate school.
-Applicants are strongly encouraged to contact directly the faculty member(s) in their particular field of interest.
+Applicants are strongly encouraged to contact directly professors whom they envision as prospective advisors prior to submitting their applications.

 The writing sample should be a substantial essay, ideally an honors thesis or seminar paper, that demonstrates the your potential for advanced and creative work in the discipline.
 Note that students applying for direct admission into the Ph.D. program should submit their M.A. thesis.

 Letters of recommendation are most helpful when they speak analytically of the applicant's achievement and potential in art or architectural history, or in related fields.
 The best letters emphasize recent academic work, and come from recommenders who know your work in some depth.
 Letters from professors are generally far more effective than those from counselors, family friends and former employers.
 It is the applicant's responsibility to communicate with those submitting recommendations to ensure that they are submitted in a timely manner.